Monday, February 2, 2026

 Interpreting the Number Cards

-Each Number Card reflects a sefirah, a suit, a season, and the imagery of Pamela Colman Smith.
+Each Number Card refers to a sefirah, a suit and element, a season, and the imagery of Pamela Colman Smith.
 The titles are not fixed definitions, but starting points for reflection.

 When you draw one, ask: What is happening here?
 What season of the soul is this?
 What am I building, releasing, or remembering in this cycle?

-Each card can be read as both a moment in time and a reflection of an inner state.
+Each card can be read as both a moment in time or an inner state.
 The sefirah shows where the energy flows, the suit reveals how it manifests, and the tarot image captures the human experience of that meeting.
 Each title suggests a turning point in the soul’s journey, an encounter with time’s rhythm and the divine presence within it.

 Decans and the Sacred Calendar

-The suit of Swords, associated with the element of air, corresponds to the months of Tishrei, Shevat, and Sivan.
-For example, Tishrei aligns with Libra and the tribe of Efraim.
-During that month we observe the High Holy Days; Rosh Hashanah, Yom Kippur, and the harvest festival of Sukkot mark a season of judgment, return, and joy.
-Their themes echo the qualities of the suit of Swords, clarity of thought, discernment, self reflection, and a willingness to change.
+In the Eilat Tarot, the suit of Swords, associated with the element of air, corresponds to the months of Tishrei, Shevat, and Sivan.
+For example, the Two, Three, and Four of Swords align with Tishrei, Libra, and the tribe of Efraim.
+During the month of Tishrei, the High Holy Days, Rosh Hashanah, Yom Kippur, and the harvest festival of Sukkot mark a season of judgment, return, and joy.
+The themes of these observances are echoed in the qualities of the suit of Swords: clarity of thought, discernment, self reflection, and a willingness to change.
+[48]

 Two traditions exist for aligning the tribes of Israel with the months of the year: one follows their order of birth, and the other follows the arrangement of their wilderness encampment around the Mishkan.
-The Eilat Tarot follows the latter, beginning with Judah (Yehudah), whose camp led the people forward whenever they journeyed.
-This order emphasizes movement, pilgrimage, and renewal, presenting time as a shared path.
+The Eilat Tarot follows the latter, beginning with Judah (Yehudah), whose camp led the people whenever they journeyed.
+The encampment order reflects the deck’s emphasis on movement, transformation, and spiritual pilgrimage.

 Rosh Chodesh

-A midrash [46] tells that when the moon complained because God had diminished her light, God responded by instructing Israel to offer a sin offering on His behalf.
+A midrash [52] tells that when the moon complained because God had diminished her light to be less than the sun’s; God responded by instructing Israel to offer a sin offering on His behalf.
 This striking tale is a radical acknowledgment of cosmic imbalance, as well as a sign of divine humility and love.

-The new moon is still announced in synagogues on the Shabbat prior, and Rosh Chodesh is marked with special songs of praise.
+Rosh Chodesh is announced in synagogues on the Shabbat prior to the new moon, and the day itself is marked with special songs of praise during morning prayers.
 In some communities, it also became a women’s holiday, based on another midrash in which the women refused to contribute their gold to the making of the Golden Calf.
-Today, Rosh Chodesh is being reclaimed through rituals of renewal, spiritual gatherings, and feminist celebration.

 Most major festivals fall on the full moon, when the moon's face is fully revealed.
-The full moon rises at sunset, a moment when sun and moon face each other, a luminous meeting that Kabbalah views as symbolizing the sacred union of divine masculine and divine feminine.
-The Jewish calendar, then, is not merely a system of timekeeping, but a mirror of divine relationship and a guide to human joy.
+The full moon rises at sunset; the moment when sun and moon face each other is a magical moment that Kabbalah views as symbolizing the meeting of the divine masculine and divine feminine.
+The Jewish calendar, then, is not merely a system of timekeeping, but a mirror of divine relationship and human joy.

 Shabbat

 Every seventh day breaks the pattern of labor to remind us that time itself is holy.
 Shabbat is a pause woven into creation.
-“God blessed the seventh day and hallowed it, for on it He had ceased from all His task that He had created to do” (Gen. 2:3[48]).
+“God blessed the seventh day and hallowed it, for on it He had ceased from all His task that He had created to do” (Gen. 2:3 [54]).
 Every seventh day reminds us that time is holy because it was created and sanctified by God, the Creator of all.
-[49 - Explain in a footnote: Sabbatical Year and Jubilee Year.
-Include a description of picking oranges in the Land during a Sabbatical Year.]
+[55]

 In the Eilat Tarot, the Aces represent wholeness and stillness, the eternal within and beyond the temporal.
-But time is also dynamic and the Number Cards track that motion, each one marking a moment in the soul’s growth.
+The rest of the Number Cards track time, each one marking a moment in the soul’s growth.
 Titles such as Out in the Cold (Five of Pentacles), Night of the Mind (Nine of Swords), and Grace Made Visible (Ten of Cups) remind us that every phase of life has its place in the sacred cycle.
-As Kohelet [50] teaches, “To everything there is a season, and a time for every purpose under heaven.”
+As Kohelet [56] teaches, “To everything there is a season, and a time for every purpose under heaven.”

 Saturday, January 3, 2026